-- Cereal bars can pack a lot of nutrition into a food kids love to eat.
-Include raisins, currants, or other dried fruits in the recipe for additional flavor, color and nutrition.
+- Cereal bars can pack a lot of nutrition into a treat that kids love to eat.
+Include raisins, currants, or other dried fruits in the recipe for additional flavor, color, and nutrition.

 Portion size is critical when planning lunches and recipes for your children.
 Here's a general guide for grade school lunch portion sizes: